Renewable Energy: An Overview

 The two most common types of biofuels for transportation are ethanol and biodiesel.
 Ethanol is typically produced through a biological process of fermentation of biomass high in carbohydrates.
 Corn is used most often in the United States.
 Ethanol is mostly used as a blending agent with gasoline to increase octane and to reduce air emissions.
 Most vehicles can operate on a gasoline-ethanol blend without any modification.
 A new type of ethanol- cellulosic ethanol- has recently emerged.
 This type of ethanol can be produced from a wide variety of biomass materials, most importantly from non-food plant materials.
 Proponents of cellulosic ethanol argue that it is better than conventionally produced corn-based ethanol because cellulosic ethanol uses non-food portions of renewable feedstock and can be produced from other non-food biomass such as switchgrass, wood products, and by-products of other crops.
 However, the refining process for cellulosic ethanol is more complex than that for conventionally produced ethanol, making it prohibitively expensive to produce with the current technology.

 Biodiesel is an alternative fuel for use in diesel engines that is made from fats or oils such as animal fats and new or used vegetable oils.
 The most commonly used oils are soybean, rapeseed and sunflowers.
 Biodiesel is created in a process called transesterification where glycerin is separated from the fat or oil.
 This process creates two products – biodiesel and glycerin (used to make soap).
 It is usually blended with petroleum diesel in ratios of 2 percent, 5 percent or 20 percent, but can also be used as pure biodiesel.
 Biodiesel is one of the most common types of biofuels in the United States and can be used in most diesel engines without any modification.
 It is clean-burning, domestically produced and a renewable source of energy.
 The use of algae as a renewable fuel source has been growing in popularity in recent years and many companies are searching for ways to make producible at commercial level to be processed into biodiesels.
 Other forms of energy can be produced from biomass as well.
 According to the U.S. Department of Energy, bioenergy technologies use biomass resources to produce a variety of energy related products including electricity, liquid, solid and gaseous fuels, heat, chemicals, and other materials.
-In 2018 energy from biomass, which includes biomass waste, biofuels, and wood, made up 45% of the total renewable energy consumed.
+In 2023, biomass accounted for about 5% of total U.S. primary energy consumption.
+This includes biofuels (like ethanol and biodiesel) which made up 53% of all biomass energy consumption.
+The industry now also includes a growing focus on the development of renewable diesel and sustainable aviation fuels (“SAF”), often produced from waste fats and oils, with significant incentives provided under recent federal legislation.
+Furthermore, recent data shows that wind and solar have surpassed biomass as the leading sources of renewable electricity generation in the U.S.

 Major Statutes